 Now, the Virginia Tech face Duke who was not a top 4 seed in a region but have been a surprise and are now facing the Hokies for the second time this season.
 When Virginia Tech and Duke faced off earlier this season, the Hokies tied with the Blue Devils in Durham with Ashley Meier scoring the goal for the Hokies.
 Now, the Hokies will be looking for a big win at home to book their ticket in the Final Four in a year that no one would have expected to be this far.
 The Hokies are three wins away from bringing Virginia Tech its first NCAA Championship in any sport.
 Good luck Hokies.

-Topics: Virginia Tech
+Tags: Virginia Tech